By Claire Bacon, ACN, CNC

 Signs Of Hyperactivity And Impulsivity:

-Whereas children are normally very active, children with hyperactive symptoms are literally always moving.
+While children are normally extremely active, children with hyperactive symptoms are always moving.
 They may try to do several things at once and bounce from one activity to the next.
 On the other hand, impulsivity can cause problems with self-control.
 Signs of hyperactivity and impulsivity include:

 - Constant fidgeting or squirming